p2js/verbena/README.md

 ## Extensibility

-Verbena is designed to be easily extended with custom features that interact wi.
+Verbena is designed to be easily extended with custom features.

 ### Custom libraries

 Function compilation will use the built-in `standard` library by default.
-This library exposes a variety of functions and constants found in the standard javascript Math object (eg `Math.sin()` and `Math.PI` as `sin()` and `pi` respectively).
+This library exposes a variety of functions and constants found in the standard javascript Math object (eg. `Math.sin()` and `Math.PI` as `sin()` and `pi` respectively).

 If you want to provide some custom functions and constants, or override some of the standard ones, you can make your own library object with those properties (note that libraries must return valid javascript as a string in order to work properly).